tawnkramer/Adventure/README.txt

 Author : Tawn Kramer
 Date: Jan 25, 2014

-Congratulations!
-You made it to the README file!

-This will help you to have a fun Dungeons and Dragons like text based adventure.
+This is a text based dungeon crawl harking back to days of yore.

 1. What is a text based adventure?